nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 **Optional "include_only_confirmed"**

 _version 19.0+_
 Boolean, true by default (_version 22.0+_), previously false by default.
-Only returns blocks which have their confirmation height set or are undergoing confirmation height processing.
+Only returns confirmed blocks but with the caveat that their confirmation height might not be up-to-date yet.
 If false, unconfirmed blocks will also be returned.

 ---